svsticky/sadserver/README.md

 ## Dependencies

-The code/scripts in this repository depends on the following software:
+The code in this repository depends on the following software:

- - Ansible ~> 2.2
+ - Ansible >= 2.3
  - [slacktee] (no config necessary)
  - bash